wiadarola/CV-Monocular-Depth-Estimator/README.md

 ## Results

-The trained CNN is able to predict pixel depths of RGB images.
+The trained CNN is able to predict pixel depth etimates from RGB images.